Agriculture

 In this rainwater harvesting system, the rainwater flows away as runoff from the surface and is stored.
 The flow of the water from various streams is diverted towards the tank or reservoir present underground or at the surface.
 This collected water is then used for agriculture, cattle farming, or domestic work.
 This harvesting method is most useful in urban settings.

-Types of Rainwater Harvesting
+What are the Types of Rainwater Harvesting in India?

 There are different types of rainwater harvesting, which are as follows: